Evina88/HELLOWORLDAUTOS/README.md

     ex. $vehicle1->make;
     // Since the line starts with a $, we don't need a second $ at make.)

+ENCAPSULATION

 ~ In a class, apart from properties, we can also have functions that manipulate them.

 They are called METHODS and we can decide whether the outside world has access to them or not.

-~ Encapsulation means that the code that manipulates the properties is all in one place.
+~ Encapsulation means that the code that manipulates the properties is all in one place and is one of the pillars of object oriented programming.

+CONSTRUCTOR

 ~ Constructor is a special function that is called, when objects are instantiated, with two underscores and the word construct.